When: Tuesday, April 10, 2018 09:30 - Tuesday, April 10, 2018 12:45

 Location: European Parliament, Rue Wiertz 60, 1047 Bruxelles, Belgium; Room PHS1A002

-Registration: Free entrance, but for those who do not have accreditation to the European Parliament registration is required (closing date 29 March) with ID details:
+Registration: Free entrance, but for those who do not have accreditation to the European Parliament registration is required (closing date 29 March)

 This event is hosted by MEP Branislav Skripek (Slovakia ECR / president ECPM).

 moderated by: Mr. Škripek MEP (Slovakia, ECR) / President ECPM